-The cost of my notarial services is based upon time spent at my hourly rate of £180 per hour with a minimum fee of £90 with the right to vary the rate in respect of work carried out urgently or at weekend at your request, in which case an uplift percentage will apply to charges but not disbursements (disbursements are expenses incurred on your behalf such as apostille and legalisation fees or courier fees).
+The cost of my notarial services is based upon time spent at my hourly rate of £180 per hour with a minimum fee of £90 with the right to vary the rate in respect of work carried out urgently or at weekend at your request, in which case an uplift percentage will apply to charges but not disbursements (disbursements are expenses incurred on your behalf such as apostille and legalisation fees, postage, courier fees etc).

 In most instances, I will be able to offer a fixed fee.
 Where a fixed fee is agreed with you, the right is reserved to renegotiate my fee or charge at my hourly rate if matters develop unforeseen complications such as more documents, more complex documents or more persons involved in the transaction or if you require additional services from me.

 Expenses incurred on your behalf

 You are responsible for all expenses incurred on your behalf, such as fees due to the Foreign and Commonwealth office (FCO) or foreign embassies, courier’s fees, legalisation agent’s fees, Companies House charges, special postage charges or search fees in registries where needed.

 I am required by law to retain details of the transaction including a copy of the Notarial Act and copies of your personal identification documents in some circumstances indefinitely.
 It is my policy to retain all such documentation for all Notarial Acts indefinitely.
 You have been provided with a copy of my Data Protection Policy in relation to retention of personal and special category personal data.
 Agreement to this forms part of the contractual agreement between us.

 Where you act a consumer, you have certain legal rights to cancel, where a contract is classed as an “off-premises” contract.
 This includes a 14 day “cooling off period” within which you are able to cancel your instructions.
 Should you require me to undertake the notarial services before the expiration of this 14 days period, you will be required to waive these rights in writing prior to any services being provided.